- Solved problem 4-6-block shear for a C-Channel-2/2.

 To get the value of Ant, we will deduct the area of 3 diameters as follows: 3 diameters of 3*(6/8)*(0.22) the Anv=Agv-sum d*tw=2.42-(54/64)=0.715 inch2.

-The general equation for the ultimate tension force based on block shear.
+The general equation for the ultimate tension force-block shear strength.

 Let us review the equation for the nominal rupture, the value of the nominal load Pn=Ubs*Fult*Ant and we have nominal rupture strength in shear Vn=0.6 Fu*Anv.
 The nominal yield strength in shear Vn= 0.6 Fy*Agv.